Befriending – it’s a kind of Magic!

 Get in touch if you would like to be involved.
 Email email@example.com or phone 0141 226 3431

 The first step will be to meet with a member of the team and have a chat about the service and how you might get involved.
-This is currently done over Zoom.
-We will complete an application for Protection of Vulnerable Groups (PVG) membership so have handy your birth certificate, passport or driving licence, something official with your National Insurance number on it and 2 pieces of correspondence which evidence your home address eg utility bill, bank statement.
+We will complete an application for Protection of Vulnerable Groups (PVG) membership so have handy your birth certificate, passport or driving licence, something official with your National Insurance number on it and 1 piece of correspondence which evidences your home address eg utility bill, bank statement.
 If any of these items is difficult to obtain have a chat about alternatives with our Support Worker.
 We will ask you about criminal convictions – these won’t necessarily debar you from becoming a befriender – it depends on how old they are and how relevant they are.
 If you’re not sure whether you ought to disclose convictions have a look at https://www.disclosurescotland.co.uk/news/index.htm for information about the recent change in the legislation.
 We will also ask for 2 people we can contact for a reference – if you’re not sure about who you should nominate, again have a chat with our Support Worker.

 The stage after that is the training – each session covers a different aspect of befriending so it is essential that you are able to attend all the sessions.
 We have young people living in SouthWest, NorthEast and NorthWest Glasgow who are waiting for a befriender.